 Sleeping Bag or Quilt

 Temperatures on the CDT can vary wildly as hikers move their way through seasons and ecosystems.
 Still, most thru-hikers tell me the same thing: the trail was colder than they expected.
 The CDT spends hundreds of miles above 10,000 feet, and even New Mexico, often thought of as the trail’s warmest section, can experience below-freezing temperatures in the spring and fall.
 Many CDT hikers find a 20-degree sleeping bag or quilt to meet their needs, but you’ll likely want to sub it out for something warmer or bring a liner for the colder stretches.
-I like the Katabatic Palisade, which is warm, compact, and lightweight, and worked even in early June in the snowy San Juans.
-For those looking for a traditional mummy style bag, I thru-hiked the CDT with the Western Mountaineering Ultralite, which has full coverage and a hood but weighs less than 2 pounds.
+The Therm-a-Rest Vesper 32 is light and warm enough for early June in the snowy San Juans.
+For those looking for a traditional mummy style bag, the REI Co-op Magma 15 is extraordinarily warm for its weight.
 Good sleeping bags can be expensive, but with care, they can last 10 years or more.

 A good sleeping pad isn’t just a comfy bed.
 It will keep you warm by insulating you from the ground, too.
 To save weight, I like to use a ¾ or kids’ length pad.
 At 10 oz and only $35, the short version of the Thermarest Z-lite Sol is an affordable foam pad that is a favorite of many thru-hikers, especially for traveling through cactus country in New Mexico.
 By the time CDT hikers reach chilly Colorado, some hikers switch out to the super-insulated NeoAir Xtherm.